alivepool07/autodb/README.md

 - Demonstrate progress to stakeholders
 - Perform integration testing

 Manually creating this data is **tedious, repetitive, and time-consuming**.
-MockDB Auto Seeder eliminates this friction by automatically generating and persisting mock data based on your JPA entity definitions.
+AutoDB Auto Seeder eliminates this friction by automatically generating and persisting mock data based on your JPA entity definitions.

 ## 🧠 Core Concepts